Camp Mulla is a Kenyan alternative hip-hop group originating from and based in Nairobi, Kenya.

 During the 2012 Chaguo La Teeniez Awards held on 20 April 2012, Camp Mulla won the awards for “Teeniez’ Group or Collabo” and “Teeniez’ Nu Artist”

-Camp Mulla were nominated in the 2012 BET Awards for the “Best International Act – Africa” category, becoming the first Kenyans to ever be nominated for a BET award in the process, alongside Lira, Mokobé and Ice Prince, but losing to eventual winners Sarkodie and Wizkid.
+Camp Mulla was nominated in the 2012 BET Awards for the “Best International Act – Africa” category, becoming the first Kenyans to ever be nominated for a BET award in the process, alongside Lira, Mokobé and Ice Prince, but losing to eventual winners Sarkodie and Wizkid.

 The group’s musical style, fashion sense and origins have drawn comparisons with The Black Eyed Peas.